lorenzoorsingher/ASA_Glovojs/README.md

 - [x] Make sure agent doesnt crash when NO plan is found (og no parcels, no delivery zones, no reachable tiles)

-- [x] fix order of parcels in plan generation
 - [x] reimplement agent blocking logic

 - [x] fix crossover for multiple agents